 With respect to borrowing, the 1940 Act permits a fund to borrow from any bank (including pledging, mortgaging, or hypothecating assets) in an amount up to 33 1/3% of its total assets (not including temporary borrowings not in excess of 5% of its total assets).
 If at any time, a fund's borrowings exceed 33 1/3% of the value of the fund's total assets, the fund will reduce its borrowings within three days (excluding Sundays and holidays) to the extent necessary to comply with the 33 1/3% limitation.
-Senior securities may include any obligation or instrument issued by a fund evidencing indebtedness.
-The 1940 Act generally prohibits funds from issuing senior securities, although it does not treat certain transactions as senior securities, such as certain borrowings, short sales, certain derivative instruments (such as forward and futures contracts and swap agreements), reverse repurchase agreements, firm commitment agreements, and standby commitments, with appropriate earmarking or segregation of assets to cover such obligation, with appropriate earmarking or segregation of assets to cover such obligation.
+Senior securities (as that term is defined in Section 18(g) of the 1940 Act) may include any obligation or instrument issued by a fund evidencing indebtedness.
+The 1940 Act generally prohibits funds from issuing senior securities, although it does not treat certain transactions as senior securities, such as certain borrowings, short sales, certain derivative instruments (such as forward and futures contracts and swap agreements), reverse repurchase agreements, firm commitment agreements, and standby commitments, as long as they meet the requirements of the Derivatives Rule or, if applicable, with appropriate earmarking or segregation of assets to cover such obligation.